Be Mindful When Booking, Getting and After a Massage

 After your massage treatment.

 Once the session is over, take your time to regain your equilibrium.
 With each exhalation, your body sinks into its new space.
-For the rest of the day refrain from alcohol and heavy exercise or over exertion.
-Focus on good food, staying hydrated and indulge in what makes you happy!
-Take mental note of what worked most for you to revisit on subsequent sessions.
-Incorporate into your weekly routine, the therapist’s advice/therapeutic homework given for specific stretches and exercises.
+For the rest of the day refrain from alcohol and heavy exercise or over-exertion.
+Focus on good food, stay hydrated and indulge in what makes you happy!
+Take a mental note of what worked most for you to revisit in subsequent sessions.
+Incorporate the therapist’s advice/therapeutic homework for specific stretches and exercises into your weekly routine.
 Know that a good therapist is attentive and passionate about helping you attain relief.
-Also take note, most tension or pain people are living with has been building up for years – it will take some time to come to a more balanced feeling.
-By taking corrective measures in your lifestyle (ergonomics, therapeutic exercises, orthotics, massage therapy, etc.) you will find a strength and balance that wasn’t there before.
+Also, note that most tension or pain people live with has been building up for years – it will take some time to come to a more balanced feeling.
+You will find strength and balance that wasn’t there before by taking corrective measures in your lifestyle (ergonomics, therapeutic exercises, orthotics, massage therapy, etc.).

 My Belief

 Our bodies have the duty of taking us through a lifetime.
 Our duty is to maintain its integrity.
-It’s easier to stop something from happening in the first place then to repair the damage after it’s done!
-That’s my favourite proverb – an ounce of prevention is worth a pound of cure.
+It’s easier to stop something from happening in the first place than to repair the damage after it’s done!
+That’s my favorite proverb – an ounce of prevention is worth a pound of cure.

 -Corina